top of page

 Invest: This is the main feature of Acorns.
 It allows you to invest your money into a diversified portfolio of exchange-traded funds (ETFs) based on your chosen investment strategy.
 I like to call this the "Round-up" feature.

 Recurring Investments: This feature allows you to set up automatic investments on a daily, weekly, or monthly basis.
-For those that want to use Acorns and their primary investment vehicle this feature is geared toward you!
+For those that want to use Acorns as their primary investment vehicle, this feature is geared toward you!

 Grow Magazine aka Learn: This is Acorns' financial education and lifestyle publication.
 It includes articles and resources on personal finance, investing, and more.
 This is a great Rolodex/resource to learn about nearly any financial topic, very similar to SmartAsset.